-- (2) Cut off the wire tie used for binding the motor cables to the Joint #2 motor. - (3) Disconnect the connectors X121 and X21.
+- (2) Cut off the wire tie binding motor cables to the Joint #2 motor. - (3) Disconnect the connectors X121 and X21.

-To disconnect the X121 connector, pull it out while pushing the projection on the side of the connector.
+To disconnect the X121 connector, pull it out while pushing the projection next to the connector.

 To do so, unscrew the bolts from the Joint #2 motor flange.
 Then, pull out the motor unit straight and upward.